 Petrified wood is a type of fossil in which the organic material has been replaced by natural minerals but the original cell structure has remained largely intact.
-The process known as petrifaction takes place when fallen plants and trees become buried under volcanic ash or sediment and are initially preserved due to lack of oxygen.
+The process known as petrifaction takes place when fallen trees and plants become buried under volcanic ash or sediment and are initially preserved due to lack of oxygen.
 As groundwater rich in minerals such as quartz, calcite, pyrite and occasionally opal flows over the organic matter it fills pores, spaces and other cavities.
-When the water dries up the minerals crystallize creating an internal cast.
+As the water dries up the minerals crystallize which creates an internal cast.
 Whilst most of the organic matter decomposes, the cell walls often remain in tact and surround the newly formed crystals.

 Petrified Wood or Fossilised Wood?

 The word petrifaction comes from Ancient Greek and literally means "wood turned into stone".
-Fossil comes from the Latin fossus meaning "dug up" or "buried".
-In English the word petrified is used to describe a situation where someone is paralysed with fear and were so scared that they froze.
+The word fossil comes from the Latin fossus meaning "dug up" or "buried".
+In English we use the term petrified to describe a situation where someone is paralysed with fear and so scared that they froze.
 Petrified literally means to convert or change something into stone and comes from the Latin word "petra" meaning rock or stone.
-The origins of "fied" which is the latter part of the word is believed to have come from the Latin "facere" meaning to "make".
+The origins of the suffix "fied" is believed to have come from the Latin "facere" meaning to "make".

-The terms fossilized and petrified wood are often used interchangeably and deciphering the difference between the two minerals is not easy.
-If this is something that interests you this forum discussion although from 2012 is well worth reading.
-Petrifaction is a form of fossilization but for purpose of simplicity the word fossilization is often used instead.
-What is clear is that not all fossils are reinforced or replaced with minerals but those which are do seem to be classified as petrified instead of fossilized.
+Petrifaction is a form of fossilization but for the purpose of simplicity the word fossilization tends to be used instead.
+In the afore mentioned forum thread one thing that's emphasised is that not all fossils are reinforced or replaced with minerals but those which are do seem to be classified as fossilized as opposed to petrified.
 The definition of "fossil" according to the Oxford dictionary is "the remains or impression of a prehistoric plant or animal embedded in rock and preserved in petrified form".
-It defines "petrifaction" as "the process by which organic matter exposed to minerals over a long period is turned into a stony substance".
+It defines "petrifaction" as "the process by which organic matter exposed to minerals over a long period is transformed into a stony substance".
 Although any organism can be petrified, wood, bone and shell are the most common.

 Peanut Wood Type of Petrified Wood

-Peanut wood is a distinctive and unusual type of petrified wood that few people are familiar with.
-It's around 120 million years old and most of the world's current supply started life as conifer trees in Western Australia.
-As they died they were carried away by water ending up in the sea as driftwood where they were subsequently attacked by the teredo navalis.
-Also known as the naval ship worm, this species of saltwater clam has an appetite for boring through wood and has been an extremely destructive pest for as long as there has been wood in salt water.
+Peanut wood is a distinctive and unusual type of petrified wood that's not all that well known.
+Around 120 million years old, most of the world's current supply started life as conifer trees in Western Australia.
+As the trees died they were carried away by water and ended up in the sea as driftwood where they were subsequently attacked by the teredo navalis.
+Also known as the naval ship worm, this species of saltwater clam has an appetite for boring through wood and has been an extremely destructive pest for as long as there has been wood in the sea.
 Once full of boreholes the driftwood sank to the ocean floor and the process of petrifaction began.